ereverman/BIO440Bioinformatics/2_BiologicalDatabases.md

 * flybase.org
 * Downloads --> current release --> current ftp repository
 * Navigate to the file you need and copy the link for a wget protocol (or curl)

+## Online/GUI Bioinformatics Tools:
+* Databases often have web-based tools that can perform small-scale bioinformatics analyses
+* A slew of other online tools have been developed to fill the needs:
+ * to provide users a quick way to access and analyze deposited data
+ * to support biologists with diverse levels of computing experience